 No high impacts identified in Q7.
 The National Park Partnership Plan sets out strategic direction and priorities, identifying the things that will make the biggest contribution to a successful National Park over the coming years.
-However, the Partnership Plan will be delivered through individual projects and programmes.
-It is the design and scoping of these projects and programmes that can identify and avoid specific equalities impacts and establish detailed measures to reduce any negative impacts.
+It is expected to have positive impacts in terms of increasing accessibility to the Park for specific equalities groups including underrepresented groups - see Q7 b) above.
+It should also be noted that the Partnership Plan will be delivered through individual projects and programmes.
+The design and scoping of these projects and programmes will be able to identify and avoid specific equalities impacts and establish detailed measures to reduce any negative impacts.

 Q11 Consider any action to address any issues identified, eg removing or mitigating negative impacts where possible, and exploiting any potential for positive impact.